-- WILL THE SOFTWARE REDUCE WORKLOADS AND SAVE TIME? - HOW STRAIGHTFORWARD IS SETTING UP A NEW PROJECT?
-IS IT EASY TO IMPORT ESTIMATES AND GET STARTED? - ARE PROCESSES STREAMLINED FROM INITIATION THROUGH CLOSEOUT OF THE PROJECT? - IS THE SOFTWARE INTEGRATED TO ALLOW EASY FLOW OF INFORMATION BETWEEN ACCOUNTING, THE FUNCTIONS AT JOB SITES AND ALL PROJECT TEAM MEMBERS? - WILL THE SOFTWARE HELP CREATE A CONSISTENT STRUCTURE ACROSS THE COMPANY THAT ALLOWS EVERYONE TO WORK FROM THE SAME DATA?
+WILL THE SOFTWARE REDUCE WORKLOADS AND SAVE TIME?

+HOW STRAIGHTFORWARD IS SETTING UP A NEW PROJECT?
+IS IT EASY TO IMPORT ESTIMATES AND GET STARTED?

+ARE PROCESSES STREAMLINED FROM INITIATION THROUGH CLOSEOUT OF THE PROJECT?

+IS THE SOFTWARE INTEGRATED TO ALLOW EASY FLOW OF INFORMATION BETWEEN ACCOUNTING, THE FUNCTIONS AT JOB SITES AND ALL PROJECT TEAM MEMBERS?

+WILL THE SOFTWARE HELP CREATE A CONSISTENT STRUCTURE ACROSS THE COMPANY THAT ALLOWS EVERYONE TO WORK FROM THE SAME DATA?

-- ARE FORMS AND OTHER REQUESTS INVOICES, CHANGE ORDERS, RFI, SUBMITTALS, WORK ORDERS, ETC. EASILY GENERATED? - IS THE SOFTWARE SCALABLE AND FLEXIBLE, ALLOWING FOR CONFIGURATION TO FIT YOUR SPECIFIC BUSINESS NEEDS? - DOES THE SOFTWARE ENHANCE COLLABORATION AND DISSEMINATE INFORMATION IN REAL TIME? - CAN THE SOFTWARE EFFECTIVELY STORE CONSTRUCTION DATA AND MANAGE CONSTRUCTION DOCUMENTS WITH IMAGING AND ARCHIVING FEATURES? - 10 IS THE SOFTWARE EASY TO USE?
-DOES IT HAVE A CLEAN INTERFACE? - DOES IT PROVIDE ANALYTICAL AND INTUITIVE LOOKS AT DATA IN WAYS THAT ARE RELEVANT TO EACH END USER?
-WILL IT ALLOW FOR USERS TO GLEAN TRUE CONSTRUCTION BUSINESS INTELLIGENCE? - IS THE COMPANY PROVIDING THE SOFTWARE COMMITTED TO CONTINUALLY INVESTING IN ITS PRODUCT AND SCALING IT FOR FUTURE FUNCTIONALITY GROWTH?
+ARE FORMS AND OTHER REQUESTS - CHANGE ORDERS, INVOICES, RFIS, WORK ORDERS, ETC. - EASILY GENERATED?

+IS THE SOFTWARE SCALABLE AND FLEXIBLE, ALLOWING FOR CONFIGURATION TO FIT YOUR SPECIFIC BUSINESS NEEDS?

+DOES THE SOFTWARE ENHANCE COLLABORATION AND DISSEMINATE INFORMATION IN REAL TIME?

+CAN THE SOFTWARE EFFECTIVELY STORE CONSTRUCTION DATA AND MANAGE CONSTRUCTION DOCUMENTS WITH IMAGING AND ARCHIVING FEATURES?

+IS THE SOFTWARE EASY TO USE?
+DOES IT HAVE A CLEAN INTERFACE?

+DOES IT PROVIDE ANALYTICAL AND INTUITIVE LOOKS AT DATA IN WAYS THAT ARE RELEVANT TO EACH END USER?
+WILL IT ALLOW FOR USERS TO GLEAN TRUE CONSTRUCTION BUSINESS INTELLIGENCE?

-PREPARE FOR THE IMPLEMENTATION PROCESS
+IS THE COMPANY PROVIDING THE SOFTWARE COMMITTED TO CONTINUALLY INVESTING IN ITS PRODUCT AND SCALING IT FOR FUTURE FUNCTIONALITY GROWTH?

+CHAPTER 7: Prepare for the Implementation Process

-The implementation of new construction management software can take time and planning, though many solutions today have streamlined these processes as well.
+The implementation of new construction management software can take time and planning, though many solutions today have streamlined these processes.
 Transferring data from one system to another, ensuring all functionality is working the way it should, setting up workflows and customised features - these are all tasks that need to be properly addressed to ensure a smooth transition, and they take time and resources to do well.